Australian journalist detained in China without charge | DW | 01.09.2020

 Cheng also praised a censored interview with Dr. Ai Fen, who sounded an early alarm on the coronavirus in Wuhan.

-Australia warned its citizens in July of a risk of arbitrary detention in China, but China dismissed the warning as disinformation.
+Australia warned its citizens in July of a risk of arbitrary detention in China, but Beijing dismissed the warning as disinformation.

 Read more: Australian consular staff visit detained author in Beijing

-China has detained Chinese-Australian novelist Yang Hengjun since January last year and charged him with espionage in March.
+China has detained Chinese-Australian novelist Yang Hengjun since January 2019, and charged him with espionage in March.
 Meanwhile, Australian Karm Gilespie was sentenced to death in China in June, seven years after he was arrested and charged with attempting to board an international flight with methamphetamine.
-Some critics have said that the sentence was too severe and was related to the bilateral rift.
+Some critics have said the sentence was too severe and was related to the bilateral rift.

 lc/stb (AP, AFP)